NelsenEW/espdrone-lib-python/docs/matlab.md

 ---
-title: Using Matlab with the Crazyflie API
+title: Using Matlab with the Espdrone API
 page_id: matlab
 ---

-Using Matlab with the Crazyflie API is easy -- you just need to install the python 'matlab engine' and then can access all matlab commands directly from python.
+Using Matlab with the Espdrone API is easy -- you just need to install the python 'matlab engine' and then can access all matlab commands directly from python.